Keeping stock out of waterways

 - Salmon spawning sites, inanga (whitebait) spawning habitats, or critical habitats.

-- Waterways less than 1000m upstream from a bathing site in a river, or 500m from a bathing site in a lake.
+- Waterways less than 1000 metres upstream from a bathing site in a river, or 500 metres from a bathing site in a lake.

 - Spring-fed plains rivers.